State medical cannabis programs failing to make enough progress, advocacy group finds - NewsBreak

 “This is a huge trend that we’re seeing as more states are allowing adult use,” Churgai said.
 “Unfortunately, they’re giving a regulatory preference to it, so much so that they’re ignoring or pushing aside the patient medical program.”

-The executive director noted that 14 states, including Arizona, were penalized on their report cards this year for giving regulatory preference to adult-use cannabis operations.
+The executive director noted that 14 states were penalized on their report cards this year for giving regulatory preference to adult-use cannabis operations.
 Churgai added that the ASA analysis also showed states lumping their medical and recreational cannabis programs together, and not comprehending patient needs and protections.

 “It’s not the regulators’ fault, or policymakers’ fault,” Churgai said.
 “I believe that they think that they’re still helping people.
 But they don’t understand the needs of patients, and why patients actually still want a medical program, and they still need a medical program.”